-On August 18, 2015, the Company's Board of Directors approved a program that authorized the purchase of up to \$15.0 million in shares of the Company's common stock.
-The 2015 repurchase program was exhausted during the fourth quarter of 2015.
-During 2015, the Company repurchased 667,438 shares of its common stock in the open market at an aggregate cost of \$15.0 million.
-As of January 28, 2017, there were no additional shares which could be repurchased pursuant to the Board of Directors' authorization.
+On April 10, 2017, the Company's Board of Directors approved a program that authorized the purchase of up to \$25.0 million in shares of the Company's common stock.
+During the second and third quarters of 2017, the Company repurchased 1,201,000 shares of its common stock in the open market at an aggregate cost of \$25.0 million.
+As of February 3, 2018, there were no additional shares which could be repurchased under the 2017 repurchase program.
+On March 16, 2018, the Board of Directors approved the 2018 repurchase program that authorized the purchase of another \$25.0 million in shares of the Company's common stock.